Planning applications for building, extending or converting homes, offices or shops are handled by each of Surrey's borough and district councils.

 Who can appeal

-Appeals in connection with planning applications can only be made by the applicant.
-Appeals must be made in writing to the Planning Inspectorate, an executive agency of the Department for Housing, Communities and Local Government acting on behalf of the Secretary of State, within six months of the decision.
+Appeals in connection with planning applications can only be made by the applicant within six months of the decision.
+Appeals must be made in writing to the Planning Inspectorate, an executive agency of the Department for Levelling Up, Housing and Communities acting on behalf of the Secretary of State.

 Only the person or persons on whom an enforcement notice was served can lodge appeals against enforcement notices.

 Details of how to obtain appeal forms and where to submit the completed appeal are attached to the notice of the decision on planning applications and enforcement notices.

 Members of the public cannot appeal an application being granted planning permission.
 If they believe the planning authority has acted unlawfully in the process of granting the application then they can request a judicial review.
 This must be done within six weeks of the decision.